-- A participant of the Plan or beneficiary may receive a distribution of assets under the Plan upon a participant's retirement, termination of service, disability, death or the attainment of age 70/2.
+A participant of the Plan or beneficiary may receive a distribution of assets under the Plan upon a participant's retirement, termination of service, disability, death or the attainment of age 701⁄2.
 A participant may elect to receive a lump sum amount equal to the value of his or her account, or periodic payments in monthly, quarterly, semiannual or annual installments.
-In addition to these regular periodic payments, a participant may also request a nonscheduled distribution of at least \$500 no more than twelve times a year. - Participants also have the right to redirect the timing, the amount, and the method of payment of the distribution.
-In connection with a participant's severance from employment, the participant may elect to have all or a portion of his/her account rolled over into another qualified retirement account. - A distribution is also permitted in the case of an unforeseen emergency, as defined by IRC 457(b) regulations.
+In addition to these regular periodic payments, a participant may also request a nonscheduled distribution of at least \$500 no more than twelve times a year.

+Participants also have the right to redirect the timing, the amount, and the method of payment of the distribution.
+In connection with a participant's severance from employment, the participant may elect to have all or a portion of his/her account rolled over into another qualified retirement account.

+A distribution is also permitted in the case of an unforeseen emergency, as defined by IRC 457(b) regulations.
 Participants, after approval from the third party administrator or the Plan's Board, may receive an unforeseen emergency withdrawal which may not exceed the lesser of the amount reasonably needed to meet the financial need created by such unforeseeable emergency or the value of the participant's plan balance as of the most recent valuation date.
-All payments shall be made in one lump cash sum within sixty days after approval of the request. - A participant may also elect to receive a in-service distribution if the participant has not made deferrals into the Plan for 24 consecutive months and the total value of the participant's account does not exceed \$5,000.
+All payments shall be made in one lump cash sum within sixty days after approval of the request.

+A participant may also elect to receive a in-service distribution if the participant has not made deferrals into the Plan for 24 consecutive months and the total value of the participant's account does not exceed \$5,000.

+For the year ended December 31, 2020, participants who had been impacted by the COVID-19 virus, and otherwise may not have been eligible for a distribution under the terms of the Plan, were able to request a Coronavirus-Related Distribution under the provisions of the CARES Act, as adopted by the Plan.